 When the sequential softkey is set to on, the screen is cleared and the oscilloscope is placed in the stopped state to allow selection of the acquisition parameters (number of points and segments).
-The sample rate is set by the time/div knob as per table 4-2.
+The sample rate is set by the time/div knob.